 Since its launch, the program has received over 37,000 online registrations of interest.

 The trial phases are proceeding as planned and the first 100 systems have been installed on SA Housing Trust homes.
 Installation of a further 1,000 systems on SA Housing Trust homes will test these energy systems operating together as a virtual power plant.

 Subject to the success of the trials, program financing, and the satisfaction of both Tesla and the Government in the final program design, the full program will be rolled out to a further 24,000 public housing properties and 25,000 private properties from mid-2019.

-Analysis by Frontier Economics shows the 250MW plant is expected to lower energy bills for participating households by 30 per cent.
+Analysis by Frontier Economics shows the new 250MW power plant is expected to lower energy bills for participating households by around 30 per cent.
 Additionally, all South Australians will benefit, with lower energy prices and increased energy stability.